 - Link to the Disabled Children’s Service for support to families for some pupils with high needs

-- Access to local authority SLA with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice
+- Access to local authority SLA with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupils with a need for direct therapy or advice

-- Ability to make ad hoc requests for advice from the Education Inclusion Service,
+- Ability to make ad hoc requests for advice from the Education Inclusion Support Service,

-- Membership of professional networks for SENCO e.g. NASEN, SENCO forum, etc
+- Membership of professional networks for SENCOs e.g. NASEN, SENCO forum, etc

 - School Nurse

-11. The contact details of support services for the parents of pupils with special educational needs, including those for arrangements made in accordance with clause 32 (Parent Partnership Services)
+11. The contact details of support services for the parents of pupils with special educational needs.

 12. The school's arrangements for supporting pupils with special educational needs in transferring between phases of education or in preparing for adulthood and independent living

-At St Matthew’s we work closely with the educational settings used by the pupils before they transfer to us in order to seek the information that will make the transfer is a seamless as possible.
+At St Matthew’s we work closely with the educational settings used by the pupils before they transfer to us in order to seek the information that will make the transfer as seamless as possible.